-Along with the knowledge, you must have passion and positive attitude towards the complex problem solving.
-The new security software (with better protection than previous) are constantly evolving, therefore you must keep learning new things with a really fast pace.
+Along with the knowledge, you must have passion and positive attitude towards complex problem-solving.
+The new security software (with better protection than previous) are constantly evolving, therefore you must keep learning new things at a really fast pace.

 The article is for all those who are thinking about ethical hacking as a career option.
-We’ve gathered a few free tutorial followed by tools and resources that will help you speed up on your learning.
+We’ve gathered a few free tutorials followed by tools and resources that will help you speed up on your learning.
 These tools are just to help you get started or make your job a little bit easier.
-All the listed resources are for educational purpose only.
+All the listed resources are for educational purposes only.

 Remember: No tool can make you a hacker.
 You have to find the vulnerability(s) and exploit the program yourself.

 Let’s start with level 1.
 These tutorials are not as simple as they sound.
 To understand them better, you need to acquire operating system concepts, networking basics and programming fundamentals.